Religion in Algeria: Religious minorities

+Christianity

 Christianity came to North Africa in the Roman era.
 Its influence declined during the chaotic period of the Vandal invasions but was strengthened in the succeeding Byzantine period, only to disappear gradually after the Arab invasions of the seventh century.

 The Roman Catholic Church was reintroduced after the French conquest, when the Diocese of Algiers was established in 1838.
 Proselytization of the Muslim population was at first strictly prohibited; later the prohibition was less vigorously enforced, but few conversions took place.
 The several Roman Catholic missions established in Algeria were concerned with charitable and relief work; the establishment of schools, workshops, and infirmaries; and the training of staff for the new establishments.
 Some of the missionaries of these organizations remained in the country after independence, working among the poorer segments of the population.
 In the early 1980s, the Roman Catholic population numbered about 45,000, most of whom were foreigners (usually ethnic French) or Algerians who had married French or Italians.
 In addition, there was a Protestant community.
 Because the government adopted a policy of not inquiring about religious affiliation in censuses or surveys to avoid provoking religious tensions, the number of Christians in the early 1990s was not known.
-Algerian Christians reside mostly in the main cities such as Algiers, Bejaia, Tizi Ouzou, Annaba, and Oran, and the Kabylia region.
+Algerian Christians reside mostly in the main cities such as Algiers, Béjaïa, Tizi Ouzou, Annaba, and Oran, and the Kabylia region.

 The government of Algeria has been known to target the Protestant Church of Algeria (EPA), closing down dozens of churches in three waves since 2008, putting the churches through rigorous processes before allowing then to re-open.
 This activity included eighteen churches closed between November, 2017 and October, 2019.
 The United States Commission on International Religious Freedom included Algeria in its 2020 report of the world's most severe religious freedom violators for a number of discriminatory actions, including the fact that, as of the report, 12 EPA churches had not yet been given permission to re-open.